Steve Padilla: Return to City Council and Coastal Commission

 After his extraordinarily narrow defeat in the 2014 city council election, Padilla opted to seek a different seat on the Chula Vista City Council in 2016, and was elected.
 This election was the first time that an openly-gay man had won an election to city office in Chula Vista.

 May 31, 2017, Padilla was again appointed to the California Coastal Commission, this time by California Assembly Speaker Anthony Rendon.
 During part of this tenure, he served as vice-chair, and now serves as chair of the commission.

 Padilla was reelected to the Chula Vista City Council in 2020.

+Tenure in the Legislature

+Padilla has focused in the Legislature on regulating computing use in California.
+He has introduced several bills that add regulations to the computing hubs that process streaming like Netflix, internet searches, and ChatGPT queries.
+Some in Silicon Valley voiced concerns, stating that such legislation would hurt California's competitiveness with other states.
+Labor unions have also expressed that the often high-emotion focus on land uses connected to AI puts jobs for working people at risk.

 Personal life

 While now openly-gay, Padilla was previously married to a woman.

 Padilla came out privately to his family in 1999, and separated from his wife around this time.
 He divorced his wife and was awarded sole custody of their daughter, Ashleigh.
-While rumors existed about his sexuality, and some regarded it to be an open secret by the time he ran for mayor, he did not come out publicly until 2005.

-On 15 March 2020, Padilla tested positive for COVID-19.
-One week later, Padilla was admitted to the Intensive Care Unit at his local hospital.
+Padilla later came out publicly in 2005, while mayor of Chula Vista.